KoenZomers/LeaseWebAPI/README.md

 You can also pull this API in as a NuGet package by adding the following NuGet repository to Visual Studio: http://nuget.koenzomers.nl/nuget

+## Version History

+August 7, 2017 - Version 1.1.0.0

+- Updated Newtonsoft.JSON package to v10
+- Fixed the /colocation/<serverid>/ips call as that was no longer valid on the LeaseWeb API
+- Added sample App.sample.config files.
+Rename them to App.config and enter your LeaseWeb API key in it in order for the API to work.